 Fair Housing Council of San Fernando Valley v.
 Roommate.com

 An expanded eleven-member panel of the Ninth Circuit has issued an important, en banc decision in a case raising important questions about the intersection of the fair housing laws with special protections accorded to speech on the Internet.
-The ACLU-NC filed a friend of the court brief in the case.
+The ACLU Foundation of Northern California filed a friend of the court brief in the case.

-The ACLU-NC's brief argues that the Court should hold Roommate accountable for its own actions that violate the fair housing laws but that a federal statute, section 230 of the Communications Decency Act, prevents Roommate from being held liable for the discriminatory postings of its users.
+The ACLU Foundation of Northern California's brief argues that the Court should hold Roommate accountable for its own actions that violate the fair housing laws but that a federal statute, section 230 of the Communications Decency Act, prevents Roommate from being held liable for the discriminatory postings of its users.

 The case began in 2003 when the Fair Housing Councils of San Fernando Valley and San Diego sued Roommate.com, an Internet-based roommate matching service, for violating state and federal fair housing laws.
 The lawsuit charges that the questionnaire Roommate.com uses results in discrimination based on sexual orientation, gender, and whether or not a person has children.
 The Fair Housing Councils' complaint also contends that the open-ended comments that users post, describing what they are looking for in a roommate, are riddled with discriminatory language like "Asian preferred," "prefer…white males," "looking for a Christian," "no children please," and others.